skyscrapers/documentation/support_process.md

 - Shared **Slack** channel for day-to-day communication with the team.
 - **GitHub** issues for planning and pushing work to us.
-- Remote **status meetings** to determine the status of the project and see in which way we can help you achieve your goals.
+- Remote **status meetings** to determine the status of the project and to see in which way we can help you achieve your goals.